 The Star Trek way was to detect information about the unknown with a hand-held device.
-It could scan for geological, meteorological and biological purposes as demonstrated by this toy from Diamond Select Toys.
+It could scan for geological, meteorological and biological purposes.

 Imagine monitoring your own health and diagnosing disease with just an electronic patch and a smartphone.
 It’s in the works inside a UC lab with initial funding from the Air Force Research Lab at Wright Patterson Air Force Base and 20 other partners.
 Unlike other so-called “tricorder devices,” this one uses sweat to determine medical conditions.

 New findings suggest that most of the biomarkers found in blood are available in sweat, in some cases at higher concentrations.
 So that means if you have an illness or condition, you can detect it with a couple of drops of sweat.
 No needle, no complications.